 Danville’s a quiet city of 41,000, but it has a rich history.
-The city prospered as a tobacco processing center and later as the home to a busy fabric mill.
+The region prospered as a tobacco processing center and later as the home to a busy fabric mill.
 It also has a notable Civil War heritage, and is considered the last capital of the Confederacy.
-Indeed, a confederate flag flew in front of the building until 2015, only coming down after the mass-shooting at the Emanuel AME Church in Charleston, South Carolina.
+Indeed, a confederate flag flew in front of the city museum until 2015, only coming down after the mass-shooting at the Emanuel AME Church in Charleston, South Carolina.

 Danville civil rights museum exhibit